 A Resources page (Research/Resources) is now available.
 Contained within this page is the latest information on the Resources held by the society, lists of Oral History Interviews and other information for CPLHS local history researchers.
 A Members only resources page may be accessed with a password.
 The page gives access to the William Field logbook transcription and further details of the Oral History interviews.
 Use the contact us form to request a password.

-A new page of information is now available via the Research Page on William Field and the logbook and associated research.
+An information page is now available via the Research Page on William Field and the logbook and associated research.

 See the society

 page for details of the Society and Site navigation.